 Nothing works better than a versatile booster car seat.
 You want to choose a versatile booster seat, one that blends well with your lifestyle and car design and size.
 You need a streamlined booster seat that’s slim enough to fit in the backseat of your compact SUV, minivan, or other compact vehicle.

-Consider the dimensions of your car and back, the shape and curvature of the backseat, and the overall layout of the vehicle when shopping for a suitable booster.
+Consider the dimensions of your car at the back, the shape and curvature of the backseat, and the overall layout of the vehicle when shopping for a suitable booster.
 Definitely shun seats that are too wide or voluminous because odds are you won’t be able to fit 3 across.

 Related: Best Compact Car Seats